 How to choose when deep sea fishing?
 Here, the choice is even more obvious.
 We know our stiff tail shad gives off good vibes, but we also know that it will offer a lot of resistance in the descent because the peak will exert pressure and act as a parachute.
 If it offers resistance when we reel in the line, it will also offer it when we want it to go down to the bottom, and we need it to go down fast.

 If we vertical fishing, there is nothing worse than passing the lure under the boat to the other side.
 If you fish downwind is fine, if you fish the other way, on the other side of the boat, against the wind and the current, it will be much more difficult.
 In addition, trying to compensate for the lack of descent with more weight on the head will make it go down, yes, but the animation and mobility that we can give the lure will be much less.
 It works badly.
-In these circumstances it’s best to opt for a soft plastic that offers less resistance, a Slug.
+In these circumstances, it’s best to opt for a soft plastic that offers less resistance, a Slug.
 If our soft plastic is attached to a lead whose head has a conical shape, the better, because it will go down faster.
 In deep areas, importance is given to the speed of descent, either using lures that offer less resistance, or suitable braided lines for downfall (so-called sinking).

 Conclusions on fishing with soft plastic

-At the moment of truth it is useless to have the fish within range if we don’t know what to do with the lure, even if we have chosen the perfect one for the occasion.
+At the moment of truth, it is useless to have the fish within range if we don’t know what to do with the lure, even if we have chosen the perfect one for the occasion.
 It’s not enough to just cast the lure, the speed of recovery and the impulses that we give it can be decisive for success.
 There is an optimal recovery speed, depending on sea conditions and even the time of year.
 In summer, with warm waters and very active fish, the speed is not the same as in winter, with the fish somewhat torpid due to the cold waters.

 Making a very slow recovery can demotivate the fish, which has a lot of time to follow and analyze the error.
-On the other hand, too fast recovery can make our catch unviable, because after a certain point, the lure no longer works, it moves at an impossible and unnatural speed.
+On the other hand, too fast recovery can make our catch unviable, because, after a certain point, the lure no longer works, it moves at an impossible and unnatural speed.
 Let’s not forget that fish usually choose to eat the weakest, the slowest, the ones that involve the least energy expenditure.
-A predator doesn’t exhaust itself going after something that is too small, nor is it worth swimming for something too fast to force a high calorie intake.
+A predator doesn’t exhaust itself going after something that is too small, nor is it worth swimming for something too fast to force a high-calorie intake.
 So every time we buy a new soft plastic we will always have to test its most productive recovery speed.

-To summary, there is a suitable lure for each type of fishing with soft plastic, and it’s up to us to know how to read the water and decide, depending on the characteristics of our fishing, which soft plastic is best suited to that specific situation.
+In summary, there is a suitable lure for each type of fishing with soft plastic, and it’s up to us to know how to read the water and decide, depending on the characteristics of our fishing, which soft plastic is best suited to that specific situation.
 Basically, and as always, we will have to think about fishing before doing it to get results.

 We remind you that all the information in this post comes from the original text by Vítor Ganchinho ‘Pescamos com vinis – Sim, mas como escolher?’.

-Soft plastics recommendations
+TOP Soft plastics recommendations

 Now that you know how to choose soft plastics based on the specific fishing situation, you just have to buy and test them.
 The WeFish community recommends fishing products daily, here are the soft plastics most recommended by our users: